developer-friendly/blog/docs/posts/0010-cert-manager.md

 as its nameserver.

 We can now fetch a TLS certificate for each of them using our newly created ClusterIssuer resource.
-The rest is the responsbility of the cert-manager to verify the ownership within the cluster through the DNS01 challenge and using the access we've provided it.
+The rest is the responsibility of the cert-manager to verify the ownership within the cluster through the DNS01 challenge and using the access we've provided it.